-The cost for film Insurance for a production that uses firearms on set can be minimized by following protocols that make the insurance underwriter comfortable.
+The cost of film insurance for a production that uses firearms & guns on set can be minimized by following protocols that make the insurance underwriter comfortable.
 Insurance underwriters charge more when they are uncomfortable with the perceived risk.

 1. Take charge of all firearms and ammunition and keep an inventory of them